zanedr/front-end-submissions-public/1703/mod-3/personal-project/joe-heitkamp/template.md

 - either get the API to give you comics related to genres || scrape.
  * *this is the big focus for today.
 By EOD, the data will either be properly cleaned or scraped, but I am leaning towards applying logic to the API object to get what I need.*
     - nightmare.js, cheerio, selenium.

+### Deliverables 7/24

+- Have data cleaned / scraped
+   - for the most part we just need a small data set.
+If this sets you back too far it might make sense to just go with something small for now.
+We can build the rest of it out once we have something working

+ - have back-end tests!
+   - mocha is the way to go for this!
+ - have front-end styled and ready to go
+   - once you have your small data-set it shouldn't be too difficult to get this going.
+ - Start testing.
+   - this is probably the hardest part.
+ - Have favorites table / endpoint built out.